Notes and Takeaways from How will you measure your life?

 A bit about Clayton

-Teach people how to think
+Teach people how to think and make decisions.

 How will you measure your life?